egarner99/GA5/README.md

 **Code Provided:**

-It gave me a lot of different options that can be applied to several different situations (as seen in the screenshots), the one that I was looking for was how to ignore new/untracked files, in which it described creating a `.gitignore` file and typing in the dirs and/or files you don't want tracked, then commiting the git ignore file:
+It gave me a lot of different options that can be applied to several different situations (as seen in the screenshots), the one that I was looking for was how to ignore new/untracked files, in which it described creating a `.gitignore` file, type in the dirs and/or files you don't want tracked, then commiting the git ignore file:

 ```bash
 git add .gitignore